 This post may contain affiliate links.
 Please read my disclosure policy.

-Just like grandma made it!
-This classic Gluten Free Matzo Ball Soup will become a family staple that is loved by all!
+Just like grandma made it, but make it gluten-free!
+This classic Gluten-Free Matzo Ball Soup will become a family staple loved by all.
+It’s a flavorful soup that can be enjoyed all year round.

 My Trusty Matzo Ball Soup Recipe

-My Classic Chicken Soup truly never fails.
-It’s a riff on my nanny’s classic soup, but rather then cooking on the stove for hours upon hours, we use the trusty Instant Pot (or slow cooker)!
-Adding fluffy gluten free matzo balls is the perfect addition, so let’s get to it!
+My Classic Chicken Soup truly never fails, and when you add matzo balls, it’s a real star of a recipe.
+This soup is a riff on my nanny’s classic soup, but rather than cooking on the stove for hours upon hours, we used the Instant Pot (or slow cooker)!
+Adding fluffy gluten-free matzo balls is the perfect addition, so let’s get to it!

 Ingredients Needed

-Scroll down for the full ingredient list and recipe!
+Scroll down for the complete ingredient list and recipe!

 Nanny’s Chicken Soup

-• Water: You can use broth too, but we make our own broth here so it’s not really needed.
+- Water: You can also use broth, but we make our own broth here, so it’s not really needed.

-• Fresh Dill: The Jewish chicken soup essential!
+- Fresh Dill: The Jewish chicken soup is essential!

 Matzo Balls

-Matzo Ball Soup is a traditional Ashkenazi Jewish soup that is often served during Passover and other Jewish holidays throughout the year!
-It’s a chicken soup filled with delicious matzo balls, fresh herbs, and so much nostalgic flavor!
+Matzo Ball Soup is a traditional Ashkenazi Jewish soup often served during Passover and other Jewish holidays throughout the year.
+It’s a chicken soup filled with delicious matzo balls, fresh herbs, and nostalgic flavor.

-If you grew up eating matzo ball soup like my family, you either had dense matzo balls that didn’t float, or fluffy ones that float in your soup.
+If you grew up eating matzo ball soup like my family, you either had dense matzo balls that didn’t float or fluffy ones that floated in your soup.
 For us, fluffy is the only way!

 What is in Matzo Ball Mix?

 Typically, a matzo ball is a mix of matzo meal, salt and pepper, onion powder, and garlic powder.
-Now, this can vary.
-This is why I like these two brands because they’re the cleanest I’ve found and are wonderful!
+However, this can vary with random additives, so read labels!
+I like Streit’s brand because they’re the cleanest I’ve found and wonderful!

 Why I Use a Mix vs. Making My Own

-Now you know I’m all about making things homemade, after all, this is a food website!
-But I’m also about short cuts and sourcing good quality ingredients.
+Now you know I’m all about making things homemade—after all, this is my recipe blog!
+But I’m also about shortcuts and sourcing good-quality ingredients.

-I have found Streit’s gluten-free matzo ball mix and Yehuda gluten-free matzo ball mix to be the cleanest, and with the tips below (scroll down), they’ll be fluffy and delicious!
+I have found not only Streit’s gluten-free matzo ball mix but Yehuda’s gluten-free matzo ball mix to be the cleanest, and with the tips below (scroll down), they’ll be fluffy and delicious!

 How I spruce up a matzo ball mix:

 Add chopped fresh dill plus freshly cracked black pepper to the mix!
-Trust me!
+Trust me – it really elevates the matzo balls.

 Tips for Really Good Matzo Balls